Advantages of Incorporating/Registering a Business in California

 Many business owners believe that incorporating a business is too costly and time consuming.
-On the other hand, you may be wondering if you truly need to incorporate their business.
-Quiet frankly, businesses owners may find themselves facing personal debts and liabilities in the event of a business dispute.
+On the other hand, you may be wondering if you truly need to incorporate your business.
+Quiet frankly, business owners’ may find themselves facing personal debts and liabilities in the event of a business dispute or lawsuit.
 Consequently, business owners then find themselves racking up far more legal fees, costs, stress, and lengthy lawsuits.

 Incorporating a Business in California

 There are number of ways California business owners can benefits from incorporating their business.
 Likewise, California offers a number of different business forms which a business owner may file under.
 The California Corporations Code outlines minimum filing requirements for incorporating businesses in California.
 Not all business structure are alike, each offer different benefits and posses disadvantages.
 Choosing the business structure that best fits your needs its probably the most vital questions any business owners should ask themselves.
 After all, the foundation and structure of which you build your business will play a major role in your success.
 Thus, it is a good idea to contact a experienced Los Angeles business attorney that can consult you on your options and help you fill in the gaps.
 We invite you to contact our office and schedule a consultation with a Los Angeles business attorney with strong background in business and economics.
 Our law firm in Glendale, near Los Angeles is committed to provide a balanced approach to your legal needs, sound advice and assistance to prevent and or resolve problems.

 Prior to starting a business, a business name must be selected that is not already in use.
 You can find out if the fictitious business name you choose is available for use by going to the Los Angeles County Registrar-Recorder website.
 If the business name you selected is available, you may then register with the Registrar-Recorder/County Clerk’s Office.
 Likewise, fictitious business name statements must also be filed with the Registrar-Recorder/County Clerk’s Office.